Space48/auto-value-php/docs/why.md

     platform technologies, in the manner they were intended)

-This [slide presentation] from the authors of the original AutoValue package for Java compares AutoValue to numerous alternatives and explains they we think it is better.
+This [slide presentation] from the authors of the original AutoValue package for Java compares AutoValue to numerous alternatives and explains they think it is better.

 [slide presentation]: https://docs.google.com/presentation/d/14u_h-lMn7f1rXE1nDiLX0azS3IkgjGl5uxp5jGJ75RE/edit